Zunera Ishaq: Policy and the law

 On March 10, 2015 Prime Minister Stephen Harper explained that the reason the Conservative government is fighting to ban the niqāb during Canadian citizenship ceremonies is that it is "rooted in a culture that is anti-women."

 In Quebec in June 2015 Prime Minister Stephen Harper addressed a crowd claiming that Canadians "want new citizens to take the oath with their faces uncovered."

 Under current Canadian laws, Minister Jason Kenney "does not have the power to unilaterally fetter the discretion of citizenship judges."
 However, the Harper administration would "pass legislation to enshrine a ban in law."
 If that should happen the next step would be to test the law by the standards of the Canadian Charter of Rights and Freedoms – "the standard that would seem most difficult for this ban to meet" and which would result in a "Charter challenge."

 During the 2015 Canadian federal election, Tom Mulcair's stance on the niqab issue contributed to a decline in the party's support in Quebec.

-While the Conservative Party of Canada supported banning face covering only during citizenship ceremony, The Bloc Québécois supported banning the face covering during citizenship ceremony and voting.
+While the Conservative Party of Canada supported banning face covering only during citizenship ceremony, the Bloc Québécois supported banning the face covering during citizenship ceremony and voting.

 Polling found widespread support for banning face covering during citizenship ceremony.
 A survey by Léger Marketing found 82% of Canadians favoured the policy somewhat or strongly, with just 15% opposed.
 Support was widespread, but especially strong in Quebec, where 93% were in favour of the requirement.

 Commentary

 Alia Hogben, executive director of the Canadian Council of Muslim Women, argued that based on their survey of the 80 women in Ontario, Canada who do wear the niqāb, all of them agreed they would uncover their face "when necessary for security or identification reasons."
 Hogben explained that "women are not required under Islam to cover their faces, and none of the women in her organization wear niqābs."

 Scholar Lara Mazurski writes that the debate "recycles tired Orientalist tropes and reinvigorates stereotypes about veiled Muslim women post September 11".
 Muslim women are stereotyped as "subordinated and victimized, women in full-face veils are thus envisioned as backwards and inferior".

 Journalist Barbara Kay argues that it is fallacious to compare the niqāb with other cultural or religious symbols such as the Sikh turban (Dastar), the wimple of a nun or the long skirts worn by Orthodox Jewish women as these do not cover the face.
-Kay also dismissed the "religious faith" argument since not all devout Muslim women wear the niqāb; it is banned in some Islamic countries in voting but not in all Islamic countries; and virtually "all Islamic scholars have noted that Sharia does not demand face cover."
+Kay also dismissed the "religious faith" argument since not all devout Muslim women wear the niqāb; it is banned in some Islamic countries but not in all Islamic countries; and virtually "all Islamic scholars have noted that Sharia does not demand face cover."